'I'm amazed people are helping my ticket project'

 Mags Luckhurst, 27, added tickets from Ancaster and Rauceby stations, both in Lincolnshire.

-"They don't have an hourly service and not every train stops there, so we first had to go to Nottingham, that went to Sleaford and then we paid a friend - bought him some McDonalds - to give us a lift to our stations," she said.
+"They don't have an hourly service and not every train stops there, so we first had to go to Nottingham, that went to Sleaford and then we paid a friend - bought him some McDonalds - to give us a lift to our stations," they said.

-She took part because "I like really niche nerdy stuff like this... the idea of this wall being completed is really exciting".
+They took part because "I like really niche nerdy stuff like this... the idea of this wall being completed is really exciting".

 "When he said we were going to complete the Northampton [ticket challenge], I said, 'Fantastic, I'll come along too'.